Citrix Workspace App

-Citrix Workspace App (formerly Citrix Receiver) is the client component of XenDesktop and XenApp, developed by Citrix Systems.
+Citrix Workspace App (formerly Citrix Receiver) is the client component of XenDesktop, and XenApp, developed by Citrix Systems.
 It was released initially in 2009.

-Product overview
+Product Overview

 Citrix Receiver is the client component of XenDesktop or XenApp.
 Devices with Receiver installed are able to access full desktops via XenDesktop or individual applications via XenApp from a centralized host, such as a server or cloud infrastructure.
-The product's intended users are employees.
+Its primary users are employees.

-Citrix Receiver is not a standalone product and is included with XenApp and XenDesktop.
+Citrix Receiver is not a standalone product; it is included with XenApp and XenDesktop.

-Reviews praised Citrix Receiver's reasonably fast loading time and flexibility in allowing remote desktop access from many different computer and mobile platforms.
-However, reviewers also criticized the iPhone version of the software for the difficulty of formatting text and prolonged typing, tasks that normally required a keyboard and mouse.
-The iPad version had similar accessibility issues, and the performance of Flash applications was very limited.
-As a remedy, Citrix developed a mouse for iOS devices.
+In reviews, Citrix Receiver has been noted positively for its reasonably fast loading time and flexibility in allowing remote desktop access from a variety of computer and mobile platforms.
+However, reviewers also criticized its iPhone version for difficulty in formatting text and prolonged typing, tasks that normally required a keyboard and mouse.
+The iPad version experienced similar accessibility issues, and the performance of Flash applications was highly limited.
+To address this, Citrix developed a mouse for iOS devices.

-Update from the Citrix website: As of August 2018, Citrix Workspace app has replaced Citrix Receiver.
+Update from the Citrix Website: As of August 2018, Citrix Workspace app has replaced Citrix Receiver.

 Citrix Workspace app is a new client from Citrix that works similar to Citrix Receiver and is fully backward-compatible with your organization’s Citrix infrastructure.
 Citrix Workspace app provides the full capabilities of Citrix Receiver, as well as new capabilities based on your organization’s Citrix deployment.